trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 User Mapping
 ------------

-After authenticating with Kerberos, the Presto server receives the user's principal which is typically similar to an email address.
-For example, when ``alice`` logs in in Presto might receive ``alice@example.com``.
-By default, Presto will use the full Kerberos principal name, but this can be mapped to a shorter name using a user-mapping pattern.
-For simple mapping rules, the  ``http-server.authentication.krb5.user-mapping.pattern`` configuration property can be set to a Java regular expression, and Presto will use the value of the first matcher group.
+After authenticating with Kerberos, the Trino server receives the user's principal which is typically similar to an email address.
+For example, when ``alice`` logs in in Trino might receive ``alice@example.com``.
+By default, Trino will use the full Kerberos principal name, but this can be mapped to a shorter name using a user-mapping pattern.
+For simple mapping rules, the  ``http-server.authentication.krb5.user-mapping.pattern`` configuration property can be set to a Java regular expression, and Trino will use the value of the first matcher group.
 If the regular expression does not match, the authentication is denied.
 For more complex user-mapping rules, see :doc:`/security/user-mapping`.